Bruges: Climate

-Bruges has an oceanic climate (Köppen Cfb).
+Bruges has an oceanic climate (Köppen: Cfb).

 Landmarks, arts, and culture

 The medieval architecture in Bruges is mostly intact, making it one of the best-preserved medieval towns in Europe.
 The "Historic Centre of Bruges" has been a UNESCO World Heritage Site since 2000.
 Its medieval buildings include the Church of Our Lady, whose brick spire reaches 115.6 m, making it the world's second-highest brick tower/building.
 The sculpture Madonna and Child, which can be seen in the transept, is believed to be the only of Michelangelo's sculptures to have left Italy within his lifetime.

 Bruges' best-known landmark is the Belfry of Bruges, a 13th-century belfry housing a municipal carillon comprising 47 bells.
 The Belfry of Bruges, independent of the previously mentioned UNESCO World Heritage Site in Bruges, is included on the World Heritage Site of Belfries of Belgium and France.
 The city still employs a full-time carillonneur, who gives free concerts regularly.

-In addition to the "Historic Centre of Bruges" and the tower included in the "Belfries of Belgium and France", Bruges is also home to a third UNESCO World Heritage Site; the Ten Wijngaerde Béguinage, a beguinage built in the 13th century, is included in the World Heritage Site of "Flemish Béguinages".
+In addition to the "Historic Centre of Bruges" and the tower included in the "Belfries of Belgium and France", Bruges is also home to a third UNESCO World Heritage Site; the Ten Wijngaerde Beguinage, a beguinage built in the 13th century, is included in the World Heritage Site of "Flemish Beguinages".

 Craft

 Bruges is known for its lace, a textile technique.
 Moreover, the city and its lace would go on to inspire the Thread Routes film series, the second episode of which, shot in 2011, was partly set in Bruges.

 Several beers are named after the city, such as Brugge Blond, Brugge Tripel, Brugs, Brugse Babbelaar, Brugse Straffe Hendrik, and Brugse Zot.
-However, only the latter two—Brugse Zot and Brugse Straffe Hendrik–is brewed in the city itself, in the De Halve Maan Brewery.
+However, only the latter two—Brugse Zot and Brugse Straffe Hendrik—are brewed in the city itself, in the De Halve Maan Brewery.